Health News from Senior Healthcare Advisors

 Causes of Declining Personal Hygiene in the Elderly

-Personal hygiene as an afterthought can have serious consequences that affect a senior’s health.
-It is particularly harmful for seniors to not practice good hygiene, as it can lead to a plethora of diseases and infections, as well as exacerbate any pre-existing conditions they may have.
+Good personal hygiene habits as an afterthought can have serious consequences that affect a senior’s health.
+It is particularly harmful for seniors to have poor personal hygiene, as it can lead to a plethora of diseases and infections, as well as exacerbate any pre-existing conditions they may have.
 This is especially true for seniors who share living spaces with other seniors in assisted living facilities, nursing homes, rehab centers, and such.

 Hygiene and health go hand in hand.
 If you or someone you love is struggling to maintain a daily hygiene routine, here are some helpful tips: